hindu-comm/mail_stream_indology/2017/09/article_access/08__Mrinal_Kaul.md

 [Archive link](https://list.indology.info/pipermail/indology/2017-September/046588.html)

-Thanks very much to Prof Roland Steiner and Prof Luis Gonzalez-Riemann ​.
+Thanks very much to Prof Roland Steiner and Prof Luis Gonzalez-Riemann .
 I now have the article.
 Thanks very much indeed to both of you.
 Best wishes.

-Mrinal Kaul​
+Mrinal Kaul

 On 11 September 2017 at 10:03, Mrinal Kaul <mrinalkaul81 at gmail.com> wrote: